Below are answers to some frequently asked questions about sexual misconduct.

-SJU encourages all students to speak with parents and family as a source of support, especially following a significant personal incident, such as an instance of sexual violence.
+A. SJU encourages all students to speak with parents and family as a source of support, especially following a significant personal incident, such as an instance of sexual misconduct.
 However, if a student is over the age of 18, SJU will not contact parents, provided that there are no medical concerns or injuries that require parental notification.

 Q. What if I was intoxicated when I was assaulted?

 A. The University encourages reporting.
 The University recognizes, however, that a student who has been drinking or using drugs at the time of the incident may be hesitant to make a report because of potential consequences for his/her/their own conduct.
 A student who reports Sexual Misconduct will not be subject to disciplinary action by the University for his/her/their own personal consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
 The University may, however, initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.

 Q. What is a Title IX Coordinator and who has that role at SJU?